-S – Sources: What secondary sources (treatises, practice guides, etc.) are usually used to research this issue?
+S – Sources: What secondary sources (treatises, practice guides, etc.) are usually used to research this area of law?
 What are the most useful publications?

 K – Key cost restraints: What cost restraints apply to this assignment?
 How much time can be spent or billed?
 Will online research be allowed?

 Secondary sources are materials that explain and analyze the law in a particular area.
 When you're starting a research project and you're unfamiliar with an area of law, try starting with a more basic secondary source, like a nutshell or a legal encyclopedia (California Jurisprudence or American Jurisprudence), so that you can learn the basic structure, theoretical underpinnings, and terminology of your area.